nnn-gif/personalassistant/CANDLE_INTEGRATION.md

 4. **Flexibility**: Support for various model architectures
 5. **Control**: Full control over model selection and configuration

-## Current Limitations
+## Known Limitations

-1. The current implementation is a placeholder
-2. Model downloading is not implemented
-3. Actual inference returns placeholder text
-4. No GPU acceleration in the placeholder
+1. Only GGUF format models are currently supported
+2. GPU acceleration requires CUDA features to be enabled
+3. Initial model download can take several minutes depending on size
+4. Some models may have compatibility issues with specific quantization formats

 ## Future Enhancements

-1. Implement actual model loading and inference
+1. Add support for safetensors format
-2. Add progress tracking for model downloads
+2. Implement progress tracking for model downloads
-3. Support for more model architectures
+3. Support for more model architectures (LLaMA 2, CodeLlama, etc.)
-4. Quantization support for smaller model sizes
+4. GPU acceleration with CUDA support
-5. Streaming text generation
+5. Streaming text generation for real-time responses
 6. Model caching and management UI
+7. Custom sampling parameters in settings
+8. Support for instruction-following and chat models

 ## Testing the Integration

-Even with the placeholder implementation, you can:
+To test the Candle implementation:

 1. Navigate to Settings → Inference
-2. Switch between Ollama and Candle providers
+2. Switch from Ollama to Candle provider
-3. Select different Candle models
+3. Select a model (TinyLlama is recommended for testing due to smaller size)
-4. Save configuration (requires app restart)
+4. Save configuration and restart the app
-5. View current provider info in the UI
+5. The first time you use it, the model will be downloaded (this may take a few minutes)
+6. Once downloaded, you can chat with the model locally

+### Debugging Tips

+- Check the console logs for detailed information about model loading
+- The models are cached in `~/.cache/huggingface/hub/`
+- If a model fails to load, check the logs for specific error messages
+- Placeholder responses indicate the model hasn't loaded properly

-The UI is fully functional and ready for the complete Candle implementation.
+The implementation is now fully functional for local inference with quantized models!